nrfconnect/sdk-nrf/doc/nrf/ug_nrf91_features.rst

 -------------------------

 Trusted Firmware-M provides a configurable set of software components to create a Trusted Execution Environment.
-It has replaced Secure Partition Manager as the default solution used by most |NCS| applications and samples when using nRF9160 DK but not for Thingy:91.
+It has replaced Secure Partition Manager as the default solution used by most |NCS| applications and samples.
-This means that when you build your application for ``nrf9160dk_nrf9160_ns`` build target, the TF-M is automatically included in the build and when you build your application for ``thingy91_nrf9160_ns`` build target, the Secure Partition Manager is automatically included in the build.
+This means that when you build your application for ``_ns`` build targets, TF-M is automatically included in the build.
 TF-M is a framework for functions and use cases beyond the scope of Secure Partition Manager.

 For more information about the TF-M, see :ref:`ug_tfm`.